Sheet pan sausage with potatoes & green beans fresh from the oven

 One of the most searched questions is When not to cook green beans?
 The answer is simple: don’t roast green beans that are pre-steamed, frozen without drying, or overripe.
 They’ll come out limp and soggy.
 If the green beans feel bendy, watery, or you see brown spots on the pods, they’re past their prime.

-en beans whenever possible.
+Stick with fresh green beans whenever possible.
 Look for bright green color, firm texture, and a clean snap when you break them.
 Roasting green beans works beautifully when they’re fresh and trimmed.
 They’ll come out tender-crisp with just a hint of char if you follow the bake times carefully.

 If you’re using frozen green beans, thaw them completely and pat them dry with a paper towel.
 Too much moisture causes them to steam and go mushy.